jcavalin/sh-task-manager/README.md

 POST /api/v1/tasks
     - Create a new task
+    - If any personal information should not be sent outside of the system, just add it between the <private> tags and it will be obfuscated before sending it.
     - Example: curl --request POST \
                   --url http://localhost/api/v1/tasks \
                   --header 'Content-Type: application/json' \